Teaching Anthropology is curated by an international editorial collective of anthropologists.

 Genner Llanes Ortiz (Regional Editor, Central and South America)

 Genner is a Maya scholar from Yucatán, México.
 He trained as a social anthropologist at the Universidad Autónoma de Yucatan (UADY), and completed a DPhil in Social Anthropology in 2010 at the University of Sussex.
-He is curently Assistant Professor at Leiden University, Netherlands.
+He is curently Canada Research Chair in Digital Indigeneities at Bishop’s University.
 His research is concerned with Indigenous knowledge, organizations and performing arts, as well as intercultural dialogue.
 He has worked collaboratively with Yucatec Maya in Mexico, and other peoples in the Americas, such as the Wayana in Surinam and the Kichwa in Ecuador.
 His research has explored forms of representing Indigenous knowledge in intercultural education in Latin America, and more recently, focuses on Indigenous artistic forms in relation to language revitalization, anti-racism and decolonization.
 He is currently involved in the Twinning Project Engaged humanities in Europe: Capacity building for participatory research in linguistic-cultural heritage.
 He previously worked in the “Indigeneity in the Contemporary World” project in Royal Holloway University of London, and also in the Centro de Investigaciones y Estudios Superiores en Antropología Social (CIESAS) in Mexico City.

 Ioannis Manos (Regional Editor, Europe)